Noise-robust proofs of quantum network nonlocality: Noise-robust nonlocality in

 Nevertheless, this still only applies to a slice of the quantum set $\mathcal{Q}_\triangle^4$.
-In the next section we derive an approach which singles out the nonlocality of a full-measure subset of triangle quantum distributions.
-Interestingly, we observe that the largest robustness to white noise, as well as for total-variation distance, is obtained for the same parameters $\lambda_0^2 = 0.225, \phi_u=0.424$.
+In the next Section, we derive an approach that singles out the nonlocality of a full-measure subset of triangle quantum distributions.
+Interestingly, we observe that the largest robustness to white noise, as well as for total-variation distance, is obtained for the same parameters $\lambda_0^2 = 0.22, \phi_u=0.42, \phi_w=0$, with $u=\cos(\phi_u)$ and $w=\cos(\phi_w)$.